-GDPR is an attempt to update data protection for the 21st century and make Europe ‘fit for the digital age’.
-It is a direct descendent of the 1995 EU Data Protection Directive and a culmination of four years of efforts to make data protection more relevant to how the world works today.
+GDPR is a direct descendent of the 1995 EU Data Protection Directive and a culmination of four years of efforts to make data protection more relevant to how the world works today.

 The importance of data today is almost impossible to exaggerate.
 Amazon, Google, Twitter and Facebook all offer their services in exchange for your data.
 In the past weeks, the Cambridge Analytica scandal has proven why this is an extremely important exchange, with its poster boy implication being that 50 million Facebook profiles were harvested to influence the results of the 2016 US election.
 GDPR then, is a response to this pseudo-abuse of data, and was created in order to tidy up the law and protect users from such shady practices happening again.